neondatabase/website/content/docs/guides/logical-replication-postgres.md

 It is assumed that you have a separate Postgres instance ready to act as the subscriber.
 This must be a Postgres instance other than Neon, such as a local PostgreSQL installation.
 Currently, a Neon database cannot be defined as a subscriber.
 The PostgreSQL version of the subscriber should be compatible with the publisher.
 The primary (publishing) server must be of the same or a higher version than the replica (subscribing) server.
 For example, you can replicate from PostgreSQL 14 to 16, but not from 16 to 14.
 Neon supports Postgres 14, 15, and 16.
 The Postgres version is defined when you create a Neon project.

-### Configure the destination Postgres instance

-If you haven't already, you'll need to configure your destination (subscriber) Postgres instance for logical replication, following these steps:

-1. Modify `postgresql.conf`, which is typically located in the PostgreSQL data directory.
-Update the `postgresql.conf` file with the following configurations:

-    - `wal_level`: Set the value to logical to enable logical decoding, which is essential for logical replication.

-        ```ini
-        wal_level = logical
-        ```
-    - `max_replication_slots`: Increase this to the number of subscriptions you intend to have, allowing for a dedicated slot for each replication connection.
-For example, if you plan to have 10 replication connections:

-        ```ini
-        max_replication_slots = 10
-        ```

-    - `max_wal_senders`: Set this to the number of concurrent WAL sender processes, which should accommodate all replication and backup processes.

-        ```ini
-        max_wal_senders = 10
-        ```

-2. Restart your Postgres instance to apply these configuration changes.
+### Allow inbound traffic

-3. Configure `pg_hba.conf`, which is located in the same directory as `postgresql.conf`, to allow replication connections from your Neon database host:
+Configure `pg_hba.conf`, which is located in the same directory as `postgresql.conf`, to allow replication connections from your Neon database host:

     You can set the IP address to `0.0.0.0` to allow connections from any IP.
 However, this is not recommended for production environments due to security concerns.